MY CHILDHOOD ENDED when I was ten.

 Michael moved towards the front gate.
 John’s body fled before his mind had time to rationalise the threat.
 He sprinted up the hallway of the house and out the back door, climbed over the back fence and stormed inside the neighbor’s house without knocking.
 He begged the old couple that lived there to call the police.

 Sirens converged on our address for the second time in three days.
 There were two sedans and a paddy wagon.
-A bemused Michael Israel offered himself up to the police without resistance.
+A bemused Michael Shelley offered himself up to the police without resistance.
 He didn’t understand what all the fuss was about.
-Mary Israel was located up the street.
+Mary Shelley was located up the street.
 They were both arrested for stalking.

 Michael stayed away from the house, aware that police would treat his presence more menacingly.
 He stalked Steven at university, looming at the side doors of lecture halls.